 Most time and materials contracts are broken down into phases.
-Typically, the service provider checks in with the customer at the end of each of these phases to review what has been accomplished and verify where he or she is at in the client’s budget.
+Typically, the service provider checks in with the customer at the end of each step to review what has been accomplished and verify where they are in the client’s budget.

 The Pros and Cons of Time and Material Contracts

-Customers and clients like it, too, because it allows them to pay for exactly what they get, and not a penny more.
-Because time and expenses are tracked in these pricing models, they are easy to audit and offer a level of transparency flat fees do not.
+Customers and clients like it, too, because it allows them to pay for precisely what they get, and not a penny more.
+Because time and expenses are tracked in these pricing models, they are easy to audit and offer transparency.
+Flat fees do not.

 However, with this flexibility comes certain risks.
 It’s easy for these contracts to drift out of scope.
 A 3-month project can turn into 6-months if the customer keeps adding to the list of expectations.

 Lastly, efficiency can become your enemy.
-Because these services are charged by time and expenses, a job done efficiently can end up paying you less than if you charged a flat fee.
+Because these services are charged by time and expenses, a job done efficiently can end up paying you less than if you set a flat fee.

-A journalist who writes a 5,000-word feature in 5 hours shouldn’t be paid less than the journalist who writes an article of the same word count for the same company in 12 hours.
+A journalist who writes a 5,000-word feature in 5 hours shouldn’t be paid less than a journalist who writes an article of the exact word count for the same company in 12 hours.
 Likewise, just because you’re quick at executing a service doesn’t mean it should be worth less than its usual price.

 Have Trouble Keeping Track of Your Time?

-For many businesses, time and materials contracts make sense but in the midst of their busy workdays, they struggle to keep an accurate track of their time and materials.
+For many businesses, time and materials contracts make sense, but they struggle to track their time and materials amid busy workdays accurately.

 Guestimating isn’t a good solution, as it can lead to undercharging or overcharging your customers.
 But how can you get a grip on the task without creating more work for your employees?